 In this guide, we’ll compare three major players in the survey maker game: SurveyMonkey, Qualtrics and Paperform.
 We’ll take you through all the important features and functionalities, so you can make the best choice for your needs.

 It’s rare that there’s a straightforward answer when someone asks what the “best” of something is.
 Whether you’re talking about Queen songs or online survey tools—it’s about what’s the best fit for the individual circumstance.
 Context matters.

 SurveyMonkey is hugely popular because it’s been around for a long time, is relatively easy to use and comes with comprehensive data insights.
-Qualtrics is similar to SurveyMonkey in that they specialise in advanced market research surveys—though it’s more targeted at enterprise users.
+Qualtrics is similar to SurveyMonkey in that it specialises in advanced market research surveys—though it’s more targeted at enterprise users.